PgBiel/elembic/src/element.typ

 // Obtain a Typst selector to use to match this element in show rules or in the outline.
 #let selector(elem, outline: false, outer: false) = {
   if outline {
-    assert(not outer, message: "element.selector: cannot have 'outline: true' and 'outer: true' at the same time, please pick one selector") let elem-data = data(elem)
+    assert(not outer, message: "elembic: element.selector: cannot have 'outline: true' and 'outer: true' at the same time, please pick one selector") let elem-data = data(elem)
-    assert("outline-sel" in elem-data, message: "element.selector: this isn't a valid element") assert(elem-data.outline-sel != none, message: "element.selector: this element isn't outlinable\n  hint: try asking its author to define it as such with 'outline: auto', 'outline: (caption: [...])' or 'outline: (caption: it => ...)'") elem-data.outline-sel
+    assert("outline-sel" in elem-data, message: "elembic: element.selector: this isn't a valid element") assert(elem-data.outline-sel != none, message: "elembic: element.selector: this element isn't outlinable\n  hint: try asking its author to define it as such with 'outline: auto', 'outline: (caption: [...])' or 'outline: (caption: it => ...)'") elem-data.outline-sel
   } else if outer {
     data(elem).outer-sel